Tristan Sturrock

 Tristan Sturrock (born 1967) is a British theatre, television and film actor.
 He has worked with the theatre company Kneehigh for 30 years.
-He played the role of Zacky Martin in Poldark in all five seasons, which aired from 2015 to 2019 in the UK.
+He played Colin Hedges in the drama series Bad Girls during its fifth, sixth and seventh series between 2003 and 2005, and the role of Zacky Martin in Poldark in all five seasons, which aired from 2015 to 2019 in the UK.
 He has performed in many productions including Brief Encounter on Broadway and Mayday, Mayday, an autobiographical solo project which he wrote and performed internationally.

 Early life and career

-Tristan Sturrock was born in 1967 and raised Upton Cross, Cornwall.
+Tristan Sturrock was born in 1967 and raised in Upton Cross, Cornwall.

 Sturrock's career commenced in theatre in 1986 when he joined the international touring theatre group, Truro-based Kneehigh Theatre.
 Throughout his stage career, he has played leading roles on Broadway, the West End and the National Theatre.
 He starred as Dr. Alec Harvey in Brief Encounter which is perhaps one of his most notable performance.
 Sturrock has played leading roles in many productions including Peter Carter in A Matter of Life and Death, at the National Theatre (Olivier), The Riot (National).
 He played Tristan in the first cast of Emma Rice's acclaimed Tristan and Yseult, (National Theatre Cottesloe) which toured to Sydney and New Zealand and the US.
 He played the title role in The King of Prussia (Donmar Warehouse) and in 2015 played Maxim De Winter in Rebecca also directed by Emma Rice.

 Other Kneehigh work includes Tregeagle, Ship of Fools, Peer Gynt, The Ashmaid, Danger My Ally, Windfall and Don John.
 Other notable theatre work includes roles at the Royal Shakespeare Company including The Spanish Tragedy and The Mysteries.
 He played Orlando in As You Like It at The Royal Exchange Theatre directed by Marianne Elliot.

 Sturrock first appeared on television in 1996 when he had a guest role on the British detective series Wycliffe.
 Following this, he made appearances on Liverpool 1, The New Adventures of Robin Hood, The Bill, Rescue Me, Holby City and The Royal.
 In 2002, Sturrock was cast in the role of Officer Colin Hedges on the ITV prison drama series Bad Girls (Series 5, 6 and 7).
 In 2000 he was cast as Harvey Sloggit in the feature film Saving Grace.
 He also played Harvey, Martin Clunes' sidekick in the spin-off movies for Doc Martin and Doc Martin and the Legend of the Cloutie (2003), which were prequels to the TV series.
 He returned to Doc Martin to play Danny Steel, Louisa Glasson’s ex in 2005.
 The character returned in 2015.
 Roles followed in Garrow's Law, The Borgias, the television film The Best of Men and The Queen (Channel 4) where he played Peter Townsend.
 He played Doctor Bernard Gould in Endeavour (2016) and John Wheeler-Bennett in season 2 of The Crown (2017).
 In 2014 he was cast as Cornish miner and series regular Zacky Martin in Poldark.